SummaryRead the full fact sheet

 Establishing healthy eating patterns is important to avoid problems such as obesity and eating disorders later in life.
 Various strategies can help your child accept a wider range of foods.

-Australian research suggests that parents may need to offer an individual food up to 10 times before the baby will choose to eat it.
-However, around half of parents only persist two or three times before giving up on that particular food altogether.
+You may need to offer an individual food 10 times or more before your baby will choose to eat it.
+However, around half of parents only persist two or three times before giving up on that food altogether.

 Parents may be fussy eaters too

 Children learn behaviours from their parents.
-Research indicates that while 27 per cent of toddlers are fussy eaters, 22 per cent of them have parents who admit to being fussy eaters too.
+Research indicates that while 25–50 per cent of toddlers are fussy eaters, around 25 per cent of them have parents who admit to being fussy eaters too.

 If you restrict yourself to a narrow range of foods, your child will notice and copy your wariness.
 Don’t limit your child’s food variety to only those foods you prefer.
 It may be that your child’s tastes are different to yours and perhaps you are simply serving them foods they don’t happen to like.